Skip To Main Content

 EP&O Levy

-The renewal of the Educational Programs and Operations (EP&O) Levy funds day-to-day school operations, including: hiring quality teachers to keep class sizes low and plan for continued student enrollment growth; providing full-time nurses at each school and student mental health support specialists at our secondary schools; hiring security staff and enhancing safety systems; continuing funding for early learning programs and access to extracurricular activities, athletics, arts and music.
+The renewal of the Educational Programs and Operations (EP&O) Levy funds day-to-day school operations, including: hiring quality educators to support smaller class sizes and plan for continued student enrollment growth; providing full-time nurses at each school and student mental health support specialists at our secondary schools; hiring security staff and enhancing safety systems; continuing funding for early learning programs and access to extracurricular activities, athletics, arts and music.

 Student success, health and safety, programs and opportunities